 Empty Carry-on Travel Bottle

 Travel-size products are, to put it bluntly, a rip-off.
-For example, a travel-size bottle of Clinique Dramatically Different Moisturizing Lotion costs $14.50 for 1.7 ounces on Sephora.
-The full-size version costs $27 for 4.2 ounces.
-That’s a price increase of about 30 percent.
+For example, a travel-size bottle of CeraVe Moisturizing Cream costs $5.04 for less than two ounces.
+The 12-ounce version has a list price of $10.49, which means the travel-size version is nearly half the price for only a sixth of the product.
 Instead of getting gouged, pack your own carry-on travel bottles filled with your favorite products.
 We like GoToob containers, which have suction cups that let you stick them to bathroom and shower walls for easy access.

 If you’re traveling to a place where sunscreen is compulsory, like a beach resort in the Caribbean, any sunblock for sale in local shops will probably be really expensive.
 And 3.4 ounces (the maximum bottle size the TSA permits in carry-on luggage) of Coppertone won’t likely be enough for a good week of heavy-duty equatorial sun rays.
-The wallet-friendly solution is to buy solid sunscreen at a local drugstore (or order it online) before your trip.
+The wallet-friendly solution is to buy solid sunscreen before your trip.
 Neutrogena and Coppertone both offer stick sunscreen, which may be carried onto a plane in any amount since it’s not a liquid.
 Bonus: It will never leak all over your stuff.

 Overweight-luggage fees are usually as hefty the bags that incur them.
 Some airlines charge up to $200 for too-heavy suitcases.
 But those charges are easily avoided if you pack a luggage scale and weigh your bag before arriving at the airport.
-This one from Travelon costs $12.
+This one from Travelon costs around $11.